CatEye Quick Review

 The physical setup for this computer is pretty straightforward.
 You'll need the tiniest bit of manual dexterity to make it happen.
 You'll need a 2.5 mm hex key and maybe a pair of scissors.
 First, you'll mount the bracket to your handlebars.
 You might need to use the included rubber pad if your handlebars are narrow.
 That shouldn't take more than a minute or so.
 Next, you'll mount the speed sensor to your fork using the rubber padding and zip ties, cutting off the excess ties.
 Because it's wireless, this is a much easier process than in the old days of wrapping wires around the fork and tubes like a sloppy vine and trying to zip tie them cleanly.

 Once you get that handled, which shouldn't take more than a minute or two, the magnet needs to be attached to a spoke to pass by the sensor.
 The sensor needs to be within 70cm of the computer and within 5 mm of the magnet as it passes by.
 Now you can mount your Quick to the bracket and give it a go.
-Turn it one, configure it, and try spinning the wheels to make sure it's reading speed.
+Turn it on, configure it, and try spinning the wheels to make sure it's reading speed.
 If it's not quite catching, move the sensor closer to the computer or closer to the magnet.
 The whole process shouldn't take more than 5 minutes, and you don't have to worry about it again until it's time to change the battery.Programming

 There is probably no easier computer to program than the Quick Cyclocomputer, which is exactly what you'd expect from a straightforward bike computer.
-All you need to do is install the battery, turn it on, press the AC button to reset the device and clear any data that might be there.
+All you need to do is install the battery, turn it on, press the AC button to reset the device, and clear any data that might be there.
 Then you press the menu button to select your unit of measurement, then select the tire circumference, then set the clock, and press menu again to save it, and you're ready to go.
 The most complicated part of the process is determining the wheel circumference, which can be easily divined from the tire size noted on the wall of your tire and the tire size guide provided by Cateye, or easily found with a Google search or by actually rolling your wheel out and measuring the millimeters it covered.
-Most folks run 700x30C, which corresponds to 2096 mm.
+Most folks run 700x30C on a road bike, which corresponds to 2096 mm.

 This bike computer can't go head-to-head with the higher-end devices because it is meant to be a basic, streamlined bike computer that will only capture a few details, like speed, distance, and time.
 It's necessarily thin on the features.
 That means no GPS or mapping, no Bluetooth, ANT+, or smartphone connections, no third-party integrations, no Strava uploads.